The Best Hot Springs in Colorado

 Glenwood’s Hot Springs

 There are many places that offer a soak and a massage, but Glenwood Springs is arguably Colorado’s first and finest wellness destination.
-The Ute Indians, who considered the springs sacred, originally used the geothermal waters for relaxation and healing.
+The Ute Native Americans, who considered the springs sacred, originally used the geothermal waters for relaxation and healing.
 What’s known today as Glenwood Springs was once their summer hunting grounds.
 The tribe lived, hunted and healed in the valley, enjoying the springs and vapor caves for curative benefits as well as for tribal rituals.

 Later Walter Devereux, an engineer, silver mining tycoon and visionary, dreamed of developing the area into a world-class resort centered around the mineral-rich geothermal springs.
 Under his direction, Devereux brought electric lighting to the area, built the landmark Hotel Colorado which opened in 1893; in 1888 he created convenient visitor access to the Yampah Caves and opened what would become the world-famous Hot Springs Pool.
 Since then, visitors have been trekking to Glenwood Springs, Colorado: an iconic hot springs destination for relaxation and healing.